Single Los Angeles County Fire Department Logo.

 WFPA

-At the end of the five weeks, participants graduate and walk away with a better sense of the fundamental responsibilities of what it means to be a firefighter and what it takes to join this noble profession.
+At the end of the five-week program, participants gain a deeper understanding of the responsibilities of firefighting and what it takes to join this noble profession.

-For additional information about the Women’s Fire Prep Academy, please contact the Office of Diversity, Equity, and Inclusion Recruitment Unit at (310) 419-2115 or via email by clicking the button below.
+For more information about the WFPA, please contact the Office of Diversity, Equity, and Inclusion Recruitment Unit at (310) 419-2115 or via email by clicking the button below.

 WLPA

-Open to everyone 16 years and older, this annual two-day academy is hosted by Los Angeles County Fire Department’s Lifeguard Division.
+Open to everyone 16 years and older, this annual two-day academy is hosted by County of Los Angeles Fire Department’s Lifeguard Division.
 Participants have the opportunity to learn hands-on lifesaving skills from a group of professional ocean lifeguards.
-Individuals should be prepared to swim in the ocean, run in the sand, and engage in a series of physical fitness exercises, such as push-ups, planks, sit-ups, and burpees
+Individuals should be prepared to swim in the ocean, run in the sand, and engage in a series of physical fitness exercises, such as push-ups, planks, sit-ups, and burpees.

-For more information about the Women’s Lifeguard Prep Academy, contact our Lifeguard Recruitment Unit at fire-lifeguardrecruitment@fire.lacounty.gov.
+2025 WLPA dates Coming Soon!
+For more information about the Women’s Lifeguard Prep Academy, please contact our Lifeguard Recruitment Unit via email by clicking the button below.